 When it comes to dog bite injury lawsuits, most states use either a one-bite rule or strict liability law.
 A one-bite rule requires evidence that the dog had bitten someone previously for a victim to hold a pet owner financially responsible.
 A strict liability law holds a pet owner responsible for injuries inflicted by a dog without regard to any prior knowledge of the dog’s propensity for viciousness.

-Although Nevada does not have a specific dog bite statute, previous dog bite injury cases have shown that the courts typically apply the negligence doctrine, placing Nevada in line with the one-bite rule.
+Although Nevada does not have a specific dog bite statute, previous dog bite injury cases have shown that the courts typically apply the negligence doctrine, placing Nevada in line with the one-bite rule against dangerous dogs.
 To hold a dog owner responsible for a bite injury in Nevada, there must be evidence that the pet owner was negligent.
 This means the owner failed to use an appropriate amount of care in preventing the incident.

 For the negligence doctrine to apply, the pet owner must have known or had reason to know about the dog’s propensity for viciousness.
 Then, the owner must have made a lapse in judgment that caused or significantly contributed to the dog bite injury; for example, if the pet owner failed to keep the dog on a leash in a public place even after the dog bit someone.
 You may need an attorney’s assistance to bring a lawsuit and evidence against a pet owner under Nevada’s dog bite.